The classification system for this type of cancer aims to help define, diagnose, and treat the disease and improve outcomes.

-Myelodysplastic syndromes (MDSs) are a group of rare cancers that affect blood-producing cells in your blood marrow.
+Myelodysplastic syndromes (MDSs), which are now also called myelodysplastic neoplasms, are a group of rare cancers that affect blood-producing cells in your blood marrow.
 They lead to the overproduction of abnormal, immature blood cells that overcrowd healthy red blood cells, white blood cells, or platelets.

-MDSs sometimes develop into acute myeloid leukemia.
-MDSs used to be known as pre-leukemia, but this term isn’t frequently used anymore because many cases won’t transform into leukemia.
+MDSs sometimes develop into acute myeloid leukemia (AML).
+They used to be known as pre-leukemia, but this term isn’t frequently used anymore because many cases don’t transform into leukemia.

-Understanding which type you have can help you and your doctor predict how quickly your MDS will progress and the best treatment options.
-Read on to learn more about each of these MDS types.
+Understanding which type you have can help you and your doctor predict how quickly your MDS will progress and decide on the best treatment options.

 MDSs are classified based on how your blood and bone marrow cells look under a microscope and whether there are genetic changes to these cells.
-Specific factors doctors consider include:
+When classifying MDSs, doctors consider factors such as:

 - your white blood cell, red blood cell, and platelet counts

-- your percentage of blood cells that look abnormal under a microscope
+- the percentage of your blood cells that look abnormal under a microscope

 - certain changes to the chromosomes in your bone marrow cells